NB! Due to sanctions, customs clearance of exports may take more time than usual.

 If a single transport contract following export (rail, air and sea transport) is amended to terminate the carriage in the EU, the customs office of export must be notified by e-mail to email@example.com.
 The notification has to include the transport contract number, export declaration MRN and information on what is intended to do with the goods declared for export.
 If the goods remain in the EU, a request for cancellation of the export declaration must be submitted to the customs authorities.
 If the goods exit under another transport contract, the number of the new transport contract must be communicated to the customs.

 The special territories of the Union are regions which are part of the customs territory of the Union but are not part of a VAT or excise territory.

 When the goods are conveyed to the special territories, it is required to submit an export declaration (type "CO").
-The special territories are: Åland Islands, the Canary Islands, the Channel Islands, French overseas departments and territories (Guadeloupe, Guiana, Martinique, Reunion and Mayotte) and Mount Athos in Greece.
+The special territories are: Åland Islands, the Canary Islands, French overseas departments and territories (Guadeloupe, Guiana, Martinique, Reunion and Mayotte) and Mount Athos in Greece.

 If the goods are conveyed to the special territory:

 - by road transport, on board regular line ships (list of regular line ships) or by plane, the goods must be transported under the internal transit procedure.

 For example, the goods are delivered by a regular line ship directly from Estonia to Åland.
 Export is declared in Estonia, transit is opened and export is closed in Estonia.
 If the T2F declaration or electronic transport document is used as a transit declaration (ETD authorisation) for internal transit to special territories, the entry made is "TF".